 Reverse Osmosis Systems

-Reverse Osmosis systems are used in a water treatment process, which can be used in many different markets.
-It was developed from the naturally occurring process, osmosis.
-Osmosis, in basic terms, is about maintaining equilibrium: water molecules pass through a semi-permeable membrane from the side with the lowest concentration to the side with the highest concentration.
+It was developed from the naturally occurring process, osmosis which in basic terms, is about maintaining equilibrium: water molecules pass through a semi-permeable membrane from the side with the lowest concentration to the side with the highest concentration.

-Units are available with flow rates between 0.1m3/hr and 200m3/hr, utilising high-efficiency state of the art membrane technology.
-Reverse Osmosis systems are in regular use on applications that have traditionally used de-alkalisation plants, de-ionisation, distillation and exchange cartridge type processes.
+Units are available with flow rates between 0.1m3/hr and 200m3/hr, utilising high-efficiency state-of-the-art membrane technology.
+Reverse Osmosis filters are in regular use on applications that have traditionally used de-alkalisation plants, de-ionisation, distillation and exchange cartridge type processes.

-Reverse Osmosis systems when correctly engineered, have very low rejection rates (effluent to drain) and regenerate costs are non-existent when used on their own.
+Reverse Osmosis water filters, when correctly engineered, have very low rejection rates (effluent to drain) and regenerate costs are non-existent when used on their own.
 Their efficiency can be increased even further if a water softener is added to remove calcium and magnesium, utilising salt as the regenerate.
-Unlike demineralisation plants that require acid and caustic for regeneration, Reverse Osmosis water treatment systems do not need chemicals that are subject to COSHH regulations.
+Unlike demineralisation plants that require acid and caustic for regeneration, Reverse Osmosis water treatments do not need chemicals that are subject to COSHH regulations.
 There is no effluent to neutralise, and all water can be flushed down any drain.

 The technology of our Reverse Osmosis water treatment filters is well proven and will allow compliance with discharge regulations well into the 21st century.
 In recent years there have been rapid advances in membrane technology including hot water membranes and ultra-high rejection membranes that give water purity levels similar to traditional demineralisation; lowering running costs and increasing reliability.